open-contracting/kingfisher-collect/docs/spiders.rst

 Spiders
 =======

+In Kingfisher Collect each spider represents a different data source.
+Each data source expose its data in different ways and each data source contains data from different years and and covering different stages of the contracting process.

 .. _spider-metadata:

 Spider metadata
 ---------------

-Below, we provide some metadata for each spider.
+Below, we provide some of this information (metadata) for each spider.
 The meaning of the metadata is:

 .. list-table::
    :header-rows: 1